Photo:

 Imports

-Home, furniture and gardening
+Home, Furniture and Gardening

-Now is the perfect time to spruce up your living space.
+Spruce up your living space.

 Furniture